metricly/metricly-docs/content/integrations/agents/ruby-agent/ruby-agent-options.md

 ## Active Support Notifications

 The active support notifications are a pub-sub model that trigger active support notifications when certain actions are performed within your rails application(s).
-Each flag is toggling a certain set of active support notifications for a subset of metrics in Metricly.
+Each flag is toggling a certain set of active support notifications for a subset of metrics in CloudWisdom.

 - **actionControllerEnabled**: Set to `true` to enable `action_conroller` metric collection.
 - **activeRecordEnabled**: Set to `true` to enable `active_record` metric collection.